-A. SEQUENCE OF ACTIONS.

-- 1. The first person who becomes aware of an emergency should notify the Building Administrator's Office. - 2.
+- A. SEQUENCE OF ACTIONS. - 1.
+The first person who becomes aware of an emergency should notify the Building Administrator's Office. - 2.
 The Building Administrator shall obtain the necessary information including what, where, when, how, and the location of any hazard areas and shall cause the appropriate alert notification/evacuation signal(s) to be given. - 3.
-The Building Administrator shall maintain thorough communication links within the school and with outside agencies and personnel: - (a) Call 911 (9-911 if dialing "9" is required to obtain an outside line) - (b) Call the Superintendent of Schools at 696-6204 - (c) PLEASE NOTE you must talk to a person at the Superintendent's office; do not leave a voicemail message.
+The Building Administrator shall maintain thorough communication links within the school and with outside agencies and personnel: - (a) Call 911 (#-911 if dialing "#" is required to obtain an outside line) - (b) Call the Superintendent of Schools at 696-6204 - (c) PLEASE NOTE you must talk to a person at the Superintendent's office; do not leave a voicemail message.
 If you cannot talk directly to someone in the Superintendent's office, call the Business Administrators office at 696-6206 - 4.
-The Reporting Guidelines that are set forth in Appendix "L-P" to the District Safety Plans should be implemented depending on the nature of the emergency. - 5.
-School personnel should oversee Safety Zones (if evacuation occurs) and insure that a Treatment Area is operational (if needed). - 6.
-School personnel should cooperate with, and provide assistance, to Police and Emergency Personnel. - 7.
-School personnel should provide information to the District Spokesperson in charge of dealing with the media.
+The Reporting Guidelines that are set forth in Appendix "L-P" to the District Safety Plans should be implemented depending on the nature of the emergency.